-Witnessing your beloved pet fish swimming upside down can be a perplexing sight, sparking a flurry of questions about its health and well-being.
-If your aquatic companion is exhibiting this unusual swimming pattern, it’s a clear indicator of underlying issues.
+Witnessing your beloved pet fish swimming upside down can be perplexing, sparking a flurry of questions about its health and well-being.
+If your aquatic companion exhibits this unusual swimming pattern, it clearly indicates underlying issues.
 Understanding the root causes behind this condition and implementing timely treatment measures are crucial for restoring your fish’s vitality.

 One day you wake up to the stunning sight of your favorite goldfish acting like a balloon.

-A fish floating at top of the tank but not dead yet (even actively moving around) can be confusing to witness.
+A fish floating at the top of the tank but not dead yet (even actively moving around) can be confusing to witness.
 What does that signal?

 What about the other way around — your fish is swimming upside down but hangs out on the bottom?

-In fact, this can happen to almost any fish species and not only goldfish.
+This can happen to almost any fish species, not only goldfish.

 Truth to be told if you find your little buddy swimming turned belly up, then its condition has probably been around for a while now.

-The initial stage can be detected as soon as you notice sideways or even nose-down-tail-up swimming.
-Any form of imbalance in fish is to be considered a potential threat to its health.
+The initial stage can be detected when you notice sideways or even nose-down-tail-up swimming.
+Any form of fish imbalance is considered a potential threat to its health.

 Why is your fish hovering upside-down, but still seems alive and active?